hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 We are using the [Tycho Surefire Plugin](https://www.eclipse.org/tycho/sitedocs/tycho-surefire/tycho-surefire-plugin/) to execute the tests.
 Tests are executed when building the project with `mvn install`.
-To specifically run the tests and not install the artifacts, use `mvn integration-tests` instead (`mvn test` will not work due to how Tycho Surefire is configured).
+To specifically run the tests and not install the artifacts, use `mvn integration-tests` instead. due to how Tycho Surefire is configured).

 ## Execute tests in Eclipse